Samantha Power: Early life and education

-Power was born in London, the daughter of Irish parents Vera Delaney, a nephrologist and field-hockey international, and Jim Power, a dentist and piano player.
-Raised in Ireland until she was nine, Power lived in the Dublin district of Castleknock and was schooled in Mount Anville Montessori Junior School, Goatstown, Dublin, until her mother emigrated to Pittsburgh, Pennsylvania, in 1979.
+Power was born in London, the daughter of Irish parents Vera Delaney, a nephrologist and field-hockey international player, and Jim Power, a dentist and piano player.
+Raised in Ireland until she was nine, Power lived in the Dublin district of Castleknock and was schooled in Mount Anville Montessori Junior School, Goatstown, Dublin, until her mother separated from her father due to his drinking and immigrated to Pittsburgh, Pennsylvania, in 1979.
+She has recalled reading Enid Blyton and Nancy Drew mystery novels while accompanying her father to a local pub in Dublin.
+She recalled: "It was not, clearly, an ideal environment for a child.
+On the other hand, my father was always just a few steps away, and we were very close, and he was very loving and very present, notwithstanding where it was he was being present."

 She attended Lakeside High School in Atlanta, Georgia, where she was a member of the cross country team and the basketball team.
-She subsequently received her B.A. degree in History from Yale University, where she was a member of Aurelian Honor Society, and her J.D. degree from Harvard Law School.
-In 1993, at the age of 23, she became a U.S. citizen.
+She subsequently received her B.A. degree in history from Yale University, where she was a member of Aurelian Honor Society and a reporter for the Yale Daily News, and her J.D. degree from Harvard Law School.